S1nScripts/docs.s1nscripts.com/docs/banking/exports.md

 ### AddMoneyToSociety (server-side only)
 Adds money to the specified society account.
-(It's meant to replace qb-banking `AddMoney` export)

 **Parameters:**
 - `societyName` (string) - The name of the society.
+(Make sure to use the exact name!
+Check your database to verify the name.
+It might include the `society_` prefix)
 - `amount` (number) - The amount to add to the society account.
 - `reason` (string) - The reason for adding money to the society account.